redm-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches full markdown of a doc by path, and distinguishes from siblings like browse, semantic_search, grep_docs, and lookup_native.
+The description clearly states the tool fetches full markdown of a doc by path, referencing how paths are obtained from sibling tools, which distinguishes it from alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.